Mission Plan

 University of Louisiana at Lafayette

 Jana Thoma is a graduate fellow at the University of Louisiana-Lafayette working under the direction of Scott France.
-While earning her Bachelor’s degree, she became interested in conducting active research in the field of marine biology.
-Jana has had the opportunity to study systematics and taxonomy of parasitic isopods and, now, deep-sea octocorals.
-The Bahamas cruise marked her first participation in a scientific expedition, during which several specimens were collected for her dissertation research.
-Jana’s research is aimed at elucidating the evolutionary relationships of species within the octocoral families Plexauridae, Paramuriceidae, and Acanthogorgiidae.
+While earning her bachelor’s degree, she became interested in conducting active research in the field of marine biology.
+Thoma has had the opportunity to study systematics and taxonomy of parasitic isopods and, now, deep-sea octocorals.
+The Bahamas cruise marks her first participation in a scientific expedition, during which several specimens were collected for her dissertation research.
+Her research is aimed at elucidating the evolutionary relationships of species within the octocoral families Plexauridae, Paramuriceidae, and Acanthogorgiidae.

 Les E. WatlingLes E. Watling